zbcoding/solidity-string-utils/README.md

 ## When to Use This Library

 ### Why do Ethereum devs frown upon strings?
-Gas costs - Strings are expensive:
+Gas costs - Strings are expensive.

-Storage: Storing strings on-chain costs ~20,000 gas per 32-byte slot.
+- Storage: Storing strings on-chain costs ~20,000 gas per 32-byte slot.
 A microblog-length string could cost $5-50+ depending on gas prices
-Operations: String comparison, concatenation, and manipulation require loops over bytes—each iteration costs gas Memory expansion: Longer strings expand memory, which has quadratic cost growth No native support: Solidity has no built-in string functions, so any operation requires library code (more bytecode = higher deployment cost)
+- Operations: String comparison, concatenation, and manipulation require loops over bytes—each iteration costs gas
+- Memory expansion: Longer strings expand memory, which has quadratic cost growth
+- No native support: Solidity has no built-in string functions, so any operation requires library code (more bytecode = higher deployment cost)
-Determinism concerns - Strings introduce complexity:
+- Determinism concerns - Strings introduce complexity:

-Variable length makes gas estimation unpredictable UTF-8 encoding edge cases can cause unexpected behavior Comparison/sorting depends on encoding, not semantic meaning **Best practice alternatives:**
+  - Variable length makes gas estimation unpredictable
+  - UTF-8 encoding edge cases can cause unexpected behavior
+  - Comparison/sorting depends on encoding, not semantic meaning

+**Best practice alternatives:**

 | Instead of... | Use... |